Definition:

 Detected misstatements could be corrected or uncorrected.

-Corrected Misstatements are the ones that management agreed to correct as adjustments (also called as True ups) made after books are closed.
+Corrected Misstatements are the ones that management agreed to correct as adjustments (also called True ups) made after books are closed.

 What could be such an instance of uncorrected Misstatements?